John Ryan (New South Wales politician): Post-political career

 In 2007 Ryan became a public servant working for the NSW Department of Ageing, Disability and Home Care.
 In 2013 he coordinated a program aimed at closing large residential institutions for people with disability such as the Westmead and Rydalmere Centres in Sydney, the Riverside Centre in Orange and the Stockton Centre in Newcastle.

 In 2018 Ryan was appointed a Member of the Order of Australia "for significant service in the Parliament of NSW and to public administration, particularly the development of accommodation policy for people with disabilities".

 In 2019 Ryan was appointed to serve as a commissioner to the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.

 Royal Commission controversy

 In April 2019, disability advocates and representative organisations across Australia joined together to demand that the two public servants appointed to the Royal Commission, John Ryan and Barbara Bennett, stood down from their duties.

 In July 2019, Greens Senator Jordon Steele-John successfully sponsored a non-binding motion in the Australian Senate calling on the paper government to replace Mr Ryan and another former public servant Barbara Bennett.
-The Morrison Government refused to back down on its appointments, arguing there no was conflict of interest jeopardising the commission's integrity.
+The Morrison government refused to back down on its appointments, arguing there no was conflict of interest jeopardising the commission's integrity.

-In August 2019, a fresh controversy struck when it was revealed that Ryan was to appear alongside NSW One Nation leader Mark Latham at a 'men's brekkie' at Ryan's church, where he is a lay preacher.
-Latham had previously made controversial public comments about disability.
-Ryan later stood down from the event after being asked to do so by the head of the Royal Commission, Ronald Sackville AO QC.

-Labor's shadow NDIS minister Bill Shorten said that he shared 'the grave concerns of disability communities about the two commissioners with potential conflicts'.